isaacfab/rmetalog/README.md

 #>  Max.   :33.00
 ```

-The base function for the package is the call of the rMetalog distribution
+The base function for the package to create distributions is

 ``` r
 r_metalog()